atomisthq/docs/docs/user-guide/rug/commands.md

 }
 ```

-Next, the message is sent to a different place by setting a Slack channel identifier (we assume a Slack integration here):
+However, it is also possible to route to a different location by setting a
+Slack channel identifier (we assume a Slack integration here):

 ```typescript
 handle(response: Response<any>): Message {